Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Abstract

 \section{Abstract}

-The quantum hard rod model, a one-dimensional extension of the Lieb-Liniger model, is exactly solved using an adapted Bethe ansatz.
-Our solution, benchmarked against path-integral quantum Monte Carlo calculations, reveals significant corrections to the excitation spectrum and thermodynamic properties, previously overlooked by the standard excluded-volume approach.
-We also show that the hard rod model exhibits Luttinger liquid behavior across a wide range of parameters, at zero and finite temperature, as unveiled by correlation functions.
-This work provides a comprehensive framework for understanding strongly correlated regimes in dilute 1D systems, with applications to quantum wires, spin chains, and ultracold atoms.
+The one-dimensional hard rod model describes impenetrable bosons with finite diameter, extending the Lieb-Liniger model to systems with excluded volume interactions.
+Here, we investigate the thermodynamics of quantum HRs using Yang-Yang theory, path integral quantum Monte-Carlo calculations, and Luttinger liquid theory.
+We first discuss the behavior of characteristic thermodynamic quantities, exhibiting deviations to the Lieb-Liniger model for sufficiently high densities, with excellent agreement between analytical and numerical results.
+We then show that the hard rod model exhibits Tomonaga-Luttinger liquid behavior across a wide range of parameters, at zero and finite temperature, as unveiled by correlation functions.
+The Tomonaga-Luttinger parameter and thermal length can be extracted by fitting correlation functions to Tomonaga-Luttinger liquid theory, hence demonstrating a robust method for thermometry.
+This work provides a comprehensive study of strongly correlated hard rod systems at finite temperatures, with applications to quantum wires, spin chains, and ultracold atoms.